-Yeah, Solomon was immeasurably wealthy.
+Yeah, Solomon was crazy rich.

 Riches to Rags

 His son Rehoboam, who took over his kingdom after he died, was an idiot and proved it by his mishandling of the massive wealth passed to him.
 In only a few years, he had successfully obliterated most of the kingdom’s fortune.
-He was a classic example of the riches to rags story.
+He stands as a classic example of the riches to rags story.